UsabilityEngineering/CS-Tutor/README.md

 * **58.3%** of students were **interested in getting tutoring**
   * Out of the students who were interested in getting tutoring, only **28.6%** of students have **gotten tutoring**
   * The other **71.4%** have not gotten tutoring for the following reasons: **not enough hours available, not sure where to go for tutoring, and time constraints.**

+From the requirements gathering, we identified common user needs

+* Faculty members need an **easier way of verifying timesheets** and other data from their student workers
+* The tutoring system needs to be **easier to access** for students to actually take advantage of it

 [Full phase 1 report](requirements/)